Copyright for lecturers and learning technologists

 Flickr - search, then use advanced filters to see only Creative Commons images

 Pexels - Creative Commons Zero (CC0) licensed images

 HEAL Collection (Medical images) - Many Creative Commons licensed images but check individual image metadata

 For online newspaper articles, provide a link or follow the advice for web based materials.

 The College has a Basic Newspaper Licensing Agency Licence.
 This covers all UK national newspapers and permits Imperial staff to make a cutting (article, report, photos and artistic works) available to students in print (max 250 copies), and, for some titles, a digital cutting on a VLE.

 ASK the Library or the Central Secretariat if you have questions about this licence.

 You may scan a small section of a printed map (A4 or less) and use it in your teaching materials.

-If students need to listen in their own time, direct them to a Library copy they can borrow or to a website where they can legally listen to it or download a copy.
+Where students need to listen to whole tracks, in their own time, direct them to a library copy they can borrow, or to a website where they can legally listen to it or download a copy.